Best Of17 min read

 • Automatic rebalancing

-• Access to human financial advisors (all members)
+• Access to human financial advisors (included for all members)

 • SoFi ecosystem integration (banking, loans, credit cards)